 The National Center for Sustainable Transportation supports graduate students by offering various funding and research opportunities to students studying at one of its consortium universities.

-The National Center offers dissertation research grants for current doctoral students who have advanced to candidacy.
+The National Center for Sustainable Transportation offers dissertation research grants for current doctoral students who have advanced to candidacy.
 Dissertation proposals must relate to the NCST's mission of moving the nation towards a more sustainable transportation system from the standpoint of infrastructure and systems operation, vehicles and fuels, travel demand, and institutional change.
 Doctoral research may be in any discipline, and multidisciplinary topics are encouraged when appropriate.

 Graduate-led Research Projects